pm429015/NBA_Machine-Learning/README.md

 ## Motivation

 I spent few days creating  a machine learning model to make predictions of  2014-2015 NBA season.
 I also tried different machine learning algorithms to see which method works better with my problem.
-By the end of this exercise, the modal had already exceeded approx  overall 75% accuracy (better than random guessing).
+By the end of this exercise, the model had already exceeded approx  overall 70% accuracy (better than random guessing).

 ## Installation
 1. Python 2.7